tezos/tezos/docs/introduction/alphanet.rst

     Injected endorsement for block 'BLSrg4dXzL2aqq'  (level 1381, slot 3, contract bootstrap5) 'oo524wKiEWBoPD'

-On the alphanet, rewards for staking are credited after 24 hours.
-The reward for baking or endorsing a block is ꜩ150.
-The safety bond is returned together with the reward.
+On the alphanet, rewards for staking are credited after 5 cycles (~10 hours).
+The reward for baking a block is ꜩ16 and ``ꜩ2 /
+<block_priority>`` for endorsing a block.
+The safety bond is returned
+together with the reward.

-To know when you will be allowed to stake in the current cycle, you might try the following RPCs, where you replaced ``tz1iFY8ads...`` by the appropriate value:
+To know when you will be allowed to bake in the current cycle, you might try the following RPCs, where you replaced ``tz1iFY8ads...`` by the appropriate value: